 - Case A: the original number of inference steps is 50.
 With Cache, the model only fully computes 10 steps and skips 40 steps.
 The speedup is 50 / 10 = 5.0×.

 - Case B: the original number of inference steps is 30.
-For models like FLUX, 30 steps are usually already enough.
+For models such as FLUX, 30 steps are usually already sufficient.
 With Cache, the model also fully computes only 10 steps and skips 20 steps.
 The speedup is 30 / 10 = 3.0×.

-At first glance, Case A with 5.0× speedup seems much stronger than Case B with 3.0×, almost like a bigger breakthrough.
-But once we remove the effect of the baseline step count, we can see that both cases fully run the network only 10 times, so their actual inference latency is likely very close.
+At first glance, Case A with 5.0× speedup seems much stronger than Case B with 3.0×, almost like a larger improvement.
+But after removing the effect of the baseline step count, we can see that both cases fully run the network only 10 times, and their actual inference latency is very close.

-In ODE Solver research, NFE, or Number of Function Evaluations, is widely used to measure how many times the denoising network is fully evaluated.
-It is a relatively “harder” metric: it does not directly depend on hardware and is less affected by the original step setting.
-For Step-Level Cache methods, NFE is especially suitable because what these methods truly reduce is the number of full network forward passes.
+In ODE solver research, NFE, or Number of Function Evaluations, is widely used to measure how many times the denoising network is fully evaluated.
+It is a relatively objective and fair metric: it does not directly depend on hardware, and it is not easily affected by the original step setting.
+For Step-Level Cache methods, NFE is very suitable for evaluation, because what these methods truly reduce is the number of full network forward passes.

-After clarifying the evaluation metric, we can briefly review the evolution of cache techniques.
-The generation process of diffusion models relies on iterative denoising, and redundancy exists at multiple granularities.
+After clarifying the evaluation metrics, we can briefly review the development of Cache techniques.
+The generation process of diffusion models relies on iterative denoising, and redundancy exists at different granularities.
 Early explorations mainly focused on redundancy inside the model architecture.
-DeepCache4 and Delta-DiT5 for DiT architectures both observed a similar phenomenon: deep semantic features change slowly between adjacent timesteps, while shallow features change more quickly.
-Based on this observation, we can selectively skip the computation of some deep blocks and directly reuse the feature maps from the previous timestep, making the network “thinner” within a single inference step.
+DeepCache4 and Delta-DiT5, which targets DiT architectures, both observed a similar phenomenon: deep semantic features change slowly between adjacent timesteps, while shallow features change more quickly.
+Based on this observation, one can selectively skip the computation of some deep blocks and directly reuse the feature maps from the previous timestep, making the network “thinner” within a single inference step.

-As DiT architectures became more common, researchers further moved to a finer Token-Level granularity, with representative methods such as ToCa6 and DuCa7.
+As DiT architectures became more widely used, researchers further moved to a finer Token-Level granularity, with representative methods including ToCa6 and DuCa7.
 These methods identify redundant tokens and reduce computation in modules such as Attention through pruning or merging.
-It is worth noting that both Layer-Level and Token-Level methods essentially reduce FLOPs within a single network forward pass.
-The total number of network steps does not change.
+It is worth noting that both Layer-Level and Token-Level methods essentially reduce FLOPs within a single network forward pass, while the total number of network steps does not change.
 Therefore, NFE is not the best metric for evaluating these methods.

-Early cache attempts often used a simple Uniform Strategy, mechanically computing once every $K$ steps, with the main focus still on cache objects such as tokens, layers, or blocks.
-The key of Step-Level Cache is to introduce a more reasonable Heuristic Strategy, dynamically deciding whether to skip the current step based on a threshold.
-This transition from Static Uniform to Dynamic Heuristic makes the allocation of NFE better match the non-uniform nature of the generation process, and is usually better in terms of engineering implementation and stability.
+Early Cache attempts often used a simple Uniform Strategy, mechanically computing once every $K$ steps, with the focus still on cache objects such as tokens, layers, or blocks.
+Some papers use historical information for prediction to mitigate the error caused by direct reuse.
+The key of Step-Level Cache, however, is to introduce a more reasonable Heuristic Strategy, dynamically deciding whether to skip the current step based on a threshold.
+This transition from Static Uniform to Dynamic Heuristic makes the allocation of NFE better match the non-uniform nature of the generation process, and usually has advantages in engineering implementation and stability.

 Figure 1.
 Differences between cache strategies in two common diffusion model architectures.
-UNet architectures usually cache the Feature itself, while DiT architectures more often cache the change/residual (Chen et al.).
-Why this difference appears in DiT architectures will be discussed later.
+UNet architectures usually cache the Feature itself, while DiT architectures more often cache the change/residual.

 Song, Jiaming, Chenlin Meng, and Stefano Ermon.
 “Denoising diffusion implicit models.” arXiv preprint arXiv:2010.02502.
 2020. ↩︎